jplattel/jplattel.nl/content/post/2020-03-05-custom-camera-mount-prusa-mini.md

 +++
-title = "Designing a custom Raspberry Pi camera mount for the Prusa Mini" date = 2020-03-05T15:33:19+01:00 draft = false
+title = "Designing a Pi camera mount for the Prusa Mini" date = 2020-03-05T15:33:19+01:00 draft = false